fzhweather/fuzhenghang.github.io/_pages/research.md

 **Multiple Tropical Cyclone Events in the Northern Hemisphere: Mechanisms, Projections, and the Statistic Model**
 ---
 Multiple tropical cyclone events (MTCEs) could exacerbate natural hazards, and are important but difficult for prediction.
 Understanding the mechanism and potential changes in MTCE under a warmer climate are crucial for effective risk management and ensuring human safety, however, it remains tricky.
-Based on an objective method called K-means, this study first explores the corresponding large-scale environment and dynamic conditions of three clustered types of MTCEs over the western North Pacific (WNP) and North Atlantic (NA).
+Based on an objective method called K-means, this study first explores the corresponding large-scale environment and dynamic conditions of three clustered types of MTCEs over the western North Pacific (WNP).
+After that, we propose a ternary linear regression model to predict the interannual variability of WNP-MTCEs.
 Furthermore, we project changes in MTCEs by 2050 in the major basins of the Northern Hemisphere (NH) using high-resolution climate models.
-Results show that a significant increase in the frequency and duration of MTCEs over the NA is tied to vertical wind shear, and a notable decrease over the WNP is attributed to mid-level vertical motion.
+Results show that a significant increase in the frequency and duration of MTCEs over the North Atlantic is tied to vertical wind shear, and a notable decrease over the WNP is attributed to mid-level vertical motion.
 These findings give a first understanding of future changes in MTCEs and give implications for disaster mitigation and prevention among countries in the NH.
-To further facilitate the understanding between MTCE change and TC genesis frequency and seasonality, we propose a Poisson-Gamma MTCE model.
+To further facilitate the understanding between MTCE change and TC genesis frequency and seasonality, we propose a Probalistic MTCE model.
 This part of research is ongoing...

 <div  align="center">
  <img src="https://fzhweather.github.io/fuzhenghang.github.io/images/sati.png" width = "600"  alt="Graphical Abstract" align = center/>